-Unfortunately, due to factors that have been beyond our control, the supply of products and raw materials is currently suffering, which has led to an increased lead time of eight-weeks on our made to order items, which account for 90% of our selection.
+Unfortunately, due to factors that have been beyond our control, the supply of products and raw materials is currently suffering, which has led to an increased lead time on our made to order items, which account for 90% of our selection.

 Over the past few months, we have experienced some of our most challenging times as a Manufacturer with demand on raw material outweighing the supply.
 This has inevitably affected our fill rate.
 Our production and office staff are working to capacity to clear our order backlog as well as manage our daily volumes and service queries.
 We have a huge priority of prioritising our order backlog which has led to the increased lead time.

 As we enter peak trading months we must take action and put measures in place to better manage expectations on new orders, whilst factoring in capacity constraints during the rest of 2020.
 We have made some tough decisions that are set out below.